CodingGagan/markdown_test/architecture/security.md

 * Regularly scheduled data risk assessments aided by industry-leading tools.
 * Multiple product configurations to meet your organization's data privacy needs, including hosted, installed, and air-gapped environments.
 * Access to production systems is only allowed via SSH key authentication.
 Password access is disabled.
 * Our self-hosted software products require opt-in consent to share product consumption usage data to our externally managed services (e.g. Mixpanel).
-If no consent is granted, Kubecost will not have access to your data.
+If no consent is granted, nOps will not have access to your data.
 * Our SaaS software products are powered by the collection and sharing of Kubernetes data.
 Product consumption usage is shared with our externally managed services (e.g. Mixpanel).

 ## Digital communication security